 Military Leave (USERRA)

-Houston employment lawyers Kalandra Wheeler, Robert J. Wiley, and Julie St. John represent Houston workers who are have been mistreated after returning home from serving their countries.
+Houston employment lawyers Kalandra Wheeler and Robert J. Wiley represent Houston workers who are have been mistreated after returning home from serving their countries.
 They have the experience to make sure that every avenue is pursued and every rock is left unturned.

 Under the Uniformed Services Employment and Reemployment Rights Act of 1994 (“USERRA”) employees who are active duty or veterans of the United States Armed forces have several rights that protect them from employers if they have taken military leave.
 Such rights include:

 - If you retuned from duty injured, your employer must reasonably accommodate your disability and if necessary have additional time off front their original reinstatement date;